My name’s Nickhola-Susanne and I’m a storyteller, writer and artist living by the sea near Brighton.

 When back injury stopped me sitting down to type for many years, I began creating artwork then co-founded and ran a community health initiative with 7 other complementary therapists called Holistic OutReach.
 Some of our initially free projects obtained funding and ran for several years, including services for Rise women’s and children’s refuge, a primary school and The Women’s Centre.

-I’ve since been training as a shamanic practitioner with The Sacred Trust; and also – inspired by Dr Martin Shaw at the School of Myth on wild Dartmoor – found the courage to tell stories in front of actual people, and absolutely love it.
+I’ve since trained as a shamanic practitioner with the Sacred Trust – and been inspired by Dr Martin Shaw at the School of Myth to tell stories to adults as well as children and absolutely love it.

 I tell stories freestyle, without reading from a book.
 For as the poet Rumi wrote: ‘Learn things by heart!
 For they die of cold upon the page.’